neelsg/lithium/docs/spec.md

 - `array` Provides a type and methods for working with generic arrays
 - `bool` Provides a type and methods for working with booleans
-- `byte` Provides a type that is an alias for `int.s8`
 - `chan` Provides a type and methods for working with channels
 - `complex` Provides a type and methods for working with complex numbers
-- `defer` Provides a function for deferring function calls
 - `error` Provides a type and methods for working with errors
 - `float` Provides a type and methods for working with floating-point numbers
 - `int` Provides a type and methods for working with integer numbers
 - `map` Provides a type and methods for working with generic maps
 - `string` Provides a type and methods for working with strings
-- `type` Provides some interfaces used for checking types
+- `type` Provides methods for working with general types

-## Operators
+## operators

 The following character sequences are operators: